keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 **Important:** Make sure to follow all the steps very carefully to prevent the newly created flow from failing because of any user authorization problems.
 If you are struggling with this part, go to the section [Authorizing Data Destinations](/templates/marketing-platforms/#authorizing-data-destinations) below.

 Follow the steps one by one and authorize at least one data source from the list.
-If you want to upload the data to the database, choose one of the destinations and authorize it or you can visualize the data directly using our streamlit data app.
-To do so, select the checkbox **Let’s do it** in the **Online Marketing Report** application and save the configuration.
+If you want to upload the data to the database, choose one of the destinations and authorize it, or you can visualize the data directly using our Streamlit data app.
+To do so, select the checkbox **Let’s Do It** in the **Online Marketing Report** application and save the configuration.

 {: .image-popup}
 ![Online Marketing Report](/templates/marketing-platforms/online-marketing-report.png)

 When you are finished, click **Save** in the top right corner.
 The template builder will create your new configuration, and when it is done, you will see the newly created flow.